sameermalikecon/sameermalikecon.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in Economics at the [Universtity of Houston](https://www.uh.edu/class/economics/).

 I am interested in Applied Microeconomics including topics related to environment, health, education, family structure, and gender inequality.

 Here you can find my <a href="/files/YujieZhang_CV.pdf">CV</a>.
-You can also check the [CV](https://yujiezhangecon.github.io/cv/) page to know more about me!

 My name can be pronounced as "UG / You-Gee Cheung".

+This site is still under construction, so please forgive missing items such as pictures, descriptions, etc.

 ## Education